4 Ways to Invest in the European Stock Market

 International Investing Might Be Easier Than You Think

-It's no secret that over the past several decades, a more connected global economy, widespread access to information, and deregulation in the financial markets have made it easier than ever to diversify your investment portfolio without breaking the bank.
-For many investors, prudent diversification has meant more than just paying attention to balancing asset class exposure or carefully choosing different sectors or industries in which to make an investment, extending to geographic diversification, as well.
+Over the past several decades, a more connected global economy, widespread access to information, and deregulation in the financial markets have made it easier to diversify your investment portfolio without breaking the bank.
+For many investors, prudent diversification has meant more than just paying attention to balancing asset class exposure or carefully choosing different sectors or industries in which to make an investment, extending to geographic diversification as well.

-Here in the United States, this has sometimes meant looking beyond the amber waves of grain to the capital markets of other countries and regions with Europe being a particularly attractive choice for many individuals and institutions thanks to the fact that it is home to many of the world's preeminent corporations; businesses that have rewarded owners with decade after decade of capital appreciation and dividends, such as Unilever in the United Kingdom and The Netherlands, Sanofi in France, Henkel in Germany, and Nestlé in Switzerland.
+In the United States, this has sometimes meant looking beyond the amber waves of grain to the capital markets of other countries and regions, with Europe being a particularly attractive choice thanks to the fact that it is home to many of the world's preeminent corporations; businesses that have rewarded owners with decade after decade of capital appreciation and dividends.

-For those who aren't familiar with international investing, this begs the question: how, precisely, does one invest in the European stock market?
-To help provide a broad, general overview of some of the ways different people might approach this task, I've put together a list of four primary methods that an investor and, if he or she is working with an asset management company or wealth advisory firm, his or her portfolio manager or financial advisor, might go about achieving the objective of adding foreign stocks from across the Atlantic to a well-constructed basket of holdings.
+If you aren't familiar with international investing, this begs the question: how, precisely, do you invest in the European stock market?
+For a broad, general overview of some of the ways different people might approach this task, here are four methods an investor or his or her portfolio manager or financial advisor might go about adding foreign stocks from across the Atlantic to a well-constructed basket of holdings.

-The first way you might invest in the European stock market is by purchasing shares of European stocks directly.
-This method is the most direct and, usually, the least familiar to American investors who have only owned domestic securities.
-For the sake of illustration, let's imagine that you decide you want to own shares of Chocoladefabriken Lindt & Spruengli AG in Switzerland.
+This method is the most direct, and usually the least familiar to American investors who have only owned domestic securities.
+For the sake of illustration, let's imagine that you decide you want to own shares of a large chocolate company in Switzerland.

-At this point, the specifics of how to go about buying Lindt shares differ depending upon the brokerage firm you are using to execute your trades.
-But for a vast majority of retail investors, it is typically going to involve calling the broker's equity trading desk on the phone so an actual trader can walk you through the trade.
+The specifics of how to go about buying shares differ depending upon the brokerage firm you are using to execute your trades.
+But for a majority of retail investors, it will involve calling the broker's equity trading desk so an actual trader can walk you through the trade.
 They will handle exchanging your U.S. Dollars for Swiss Francs for settlement, charging a spread, and then tell you the final execution price along with the commission, which will usually involve an additional commission for the local broker in Switzerland with which your broker has a relationship.

 When the shares appear in your brokerage account, they will be shown without a ticker symbol (or, at least, will have a ticker symbol that cannot be traded online).
 The shares will also be shown in the U.S. Dollar equivalent, not the actual Swiss quoted price, meaning they can appear to fluctuate wildly even if they haven't actually changed quoted value on the Swiss stock exchange because the custodian, which is also likely to be your broker, is telling you what the stock would be worth if you sold the position and converted the resulting Swiss Francs back into U.S. dollars.